-You have rights if you work in the maritime industry, whether as a seaman, as a longshoreman, or on offshore rigs and platforms on the outer continental shelf.
+You have rights if you work in the maritime industry, whether as a seaman, a longshoreman, or a worker on offshore rigs and platforms on the outer continental shelf.
 You have rights under maritime law to receive compensation if an on-the-job accident leaves you injured.
 If an employer or insurer doesn’t pay what they owe you, you may need to file a maritime lawsuit.

 When you get injured on the job, there are expenses to be paid, not least of which may be your lost wages if your injuries prevent you from returning to work, plus mounting medical bills.